Elevate the power of your work

 Without resilience, it's tough to say how a company will survive and thrive through the next big global event.
 To foster resilience, 64% of business leaders from our global Economist Impact research say integrating new technologies or digital tools is a necessity.

-For effective resilience development, organizations are looking to a system-wide approach that encompasses connections between these core areas:
+For effective resilience development, organisations are looking to a system-wide approach that encompasses connections between these core areas:

 Records and information governance management